iarsystems/iar-vsc-build/Extension/README.md

 * Fix #18: Save all files before build. (this is actually fixed because we are now using tasks)
 * Implement #10: Create a launch task to start debugging using the Segger J-Link debugger using settings configurations parameters.
+* Fix #44: Perform a recursive search to find eww files in the workspace root folder.

 ### 1.0.1